Databases

 Note: Journals are also called periodicals or serials.

-How do databases differ from the catalogue?
+How do databases differ from PrimoSearch?

 A database is a vast online collection of journal articles.